How Much CBD Should You Take?

-Infinite CBD • April 22, 2019
+Infinite CBD • July 6, 2020

 Oftentimes, when discussing anything related to cannabis, people immediately think of THC.
 There is more than cannabis then this psychoactive component though, which we’ve seen with the emergence of a flourishing CBD industry.
 While CBD and THC are surely related in some capacity, they are not the same.
 For once and for all, let’s get to the bottom of CBD vs THC.

 The cannabis plant (indica or sativa) contains numerous cannabinoids.
 Cannabinoids are chemical compounds within the cannabis plant, but they can be found in our organisms as well.
 There are over 100 distinct cannabinoids, and more are discovered as cannabis research progresses.

-Contrary to popular belief, both CBD and THC have been studied.
-While opponents of all things cannabis refute this, there is a depth of research, which has been conducted over decades.
-In fact, Israel is the epicenter of cannabis research.
-Who knew, right?
 This is why numerous pharmaceutical companies have set up research centers in the country, hoping to cash in on research in anticipation that the US might decide to view cannabis more favorably on the federal level.
-While there are numerous studies, here is a good place to start if you’re interested in learning more about cannabis research.